eliemelki/sdk-android/README.md

 ```

-## <a name="usage"></a>Usage

-### <a name="android-launching-the-sdk"></a>Launching the SDK
+### Launch the ProxSee SDK

-Obtain a Mobile API key (see [Mobile API Key](#mobile-api-key)).
-Then, on the application onCreate, initialize the ProxSee SDK with the Mobile API key (replace "YourApiKey" with your Mobile API GUID)
+On the application onCreate, initialize the ProxSee SDK with the Mobile API key you generated in a previous step.
+See [Generate a Mobile API Key](#generate-a-mobile-api-key).

-On first time app installation and upon calling initialize, the sdk will be in starting state by default and therefore will be started automatically.

-After that, on any app restart followed by a call for initialise will attempt to start depending on the SDK State.
-Calling sdk initialise more then once has no effect, unless the api key was changed.
+On the initial launch, once initialized, the ProxSee SDK will be ON by default and will start automatically.
+When your app is restarted followed by a call to initialize, the ProxSee SDK will attempt to start depending on the SDK state.
+Calling initialize more than once has no affect, unless the Mobile API Key has changed.

+**Note**: In the following code, replace “YourApiKey” with the Mobile API Key you generated in a previous step.

 ```
 import io.proxsee.sdk.ProxSeeSDKManager;